SimonGuethler/foal/docs/docs/authentication-and-access-control/jwt.md

 ## Receive & Verify Tokens

-Foal provides two hooks to authenticate users upon subsequent requests: `JWTOptional` and `JWTRequired`.
-They both expect the client to send the JWT in the **Authorization** header using the **Bearer** schema.
+Foal provides a hooks to authenticate users upon subsequent requests: `VerifyAndDecodeJWT`.
+It expects the client to send the JWT in the **Authorization** header using the **Bearer** schema.

 In other words, the content of the header should look like the following: